Kevin-free/online-resume/content/project/Looking for the Best Musicmate/index.md

 slides: ""
 ---

 A personally designed and developed music social WeChat Mini Program, awarded third place in the WeChat Mini Program Application Development Competition.
-Utilizes Java, Python, MySQL, Redis, mahout, WeChat Mini Program, and other technologies, offering music services, interactive features, and personalized recommendations.
-[GitHub](https://github.com/Kevin-free/yinyuan_server).
+Utilizes Java, Python, MySQL, Redis, mahout, and WeChat Mini Program technologies.
+Main modules include music services, music interaction, exclusive recommendations, and more.

 The system architecture is as shown in the figure below.